-Activity Evidence that supports this approach Challenge number(s) addressed NEW FOR 2022-2023: CPD and resources for all teachers and TAs - Writing: Monitoring and meeting time to: 1.
+Activity Evidence that supports this approach Challenge number(s) addressed 2022-2024: CPD and resources for all teachers and TAs - Writing: Monitoring and meeting time to: 1.
 Review and compare planning resources 2.
 Respond to baseline findings 3.
 Review and act upon the quality of teaching of writing (including CPD) 4.
 Quality assure assessments and arising next steps 5.
 Continue to subscribe to 'Spelling Shed' and embed curriculum The EEF's 'Improving Literacy in Key Stage 2' guidance report is based on a range of the best available evidence to support the quality teaching of writing, particularly 'Recommendations 4 - 7' Those staff delivering CPD to others, have consulted the EEF's 'Effective Professional Development Guidance Report' particularly focusing on the 3 recommendations: 1.
 Mechanisms 2.
 Building on Knowledge/Motivates/Embeds 3.
-Implement with care 1, 2 and 6 Continue from 2021- 2022 CPD and resources for all teachers and TAs - Maths: 1.
+Implement with care 1, 2 and 6 2021-2024 CPD and resources for all teachers and TAs - Maths: 1.
 Improving 'Mastery' 2.
 Purchase and implement 'Number Sense' 3.
-Purchase membership and implement findings from 'Maths Hub' October 2021 - When compared to the national average score for PiXL tests (those used by the DNEAT Trust), we are further behind the percentages in arithmetic than in the reasoning papers: • Y310.67 • Y414.71 • Y50.7 Points 3 and 4 (left) addresses changes in methods which we believe will improve speed and accuracy (4), and ensure we are abreast of latest developments (3).
+Purchase membership and implement findings from 'Maths Hub' October 2023 - When compared to the national average score for PiXL tests (those used by the DNEAT Trust), we are further behind the percentages in arithmetic than in the reasoning papers: • Y38.3 • Y413.1 • Y510.3 Points 3 and 4 (left) addresses changes in methods which we believe will improve speed and accuracy (4), and ensure we are abreast of latest developments (3).
 Points 1 and 2 (left) address speed of recall and secure prior learning (1), and support calculations for SEN pupils (2).
 1, 2 and 6